Climate-based sweet corn planting guide for Indianapolis, Indiana

 The most common problems here are not climatic ones.
 Gardeners usually lose ground through timing, uneven growth, or letting the crop move past its best stage.

 In Indianapolis, sweet corn usually has a solid seasonal margin when planted around April 27.
-Local gardens do not all warm and cool at the same pace.
 The warmest garden spots are usually south-facing walls, sheltered gardens, raised beds, and sunnier urban lots.
 Cooler spots like low spots, exposed sites, and shadier yards tend to warm up later and usually provide less heat.
 For sweet corn, warmer sheltered sites mainly speed establishment and make later classes more comfortable.

 For a broader local overview, see the Indianapolis planting guide.
 You can also use the Growing Degree Day Planner to test planting dates and crop timing.